He turned my mourning into dancing again. He’s lifted my sorrows. I can’t stay silent; I must song for his joy has come.

 Doing the same thing over and over expecting a different result

-Knowing all of that, it seems ridiculous to still get caught in this rat wheel, but these next two definitions really hit home.
+Knowing all of that, it seems ridiculous to still get caught in this hamster wheel, but these next two definitions really hit home.

 1. The state of being mentally ill.